 7 Scream for Ice Cream at the University of Maryland Dairy & Ice Cream Parlor

 Think you know good ice cream?
 Prepare to get schooled.
 A College Park institution, students at the University of Maryland’s dairy have been making terrific ice cream with milk from the college’s own cows for more than 80 years.
-One warning: with 22 flavors to try, you will be coming back.
+And with 22 flavors to try, you will be coming back.

 8 Get Your Groove On at the Capital Jazz Fest